 Over the last two or three years a new discovery of huge reserves of non conventional gas and the associated technology to its extraction, introduced a strategic debate that should be taken into consideration.

-The United States has suddenly appeared as the main gas producer in the world and the new technology to its extraction opens the possibility to the exploitation of unknown reserves in Europe mainly in the off-shore.
+The United States has suddenly appeared as the main gas producer in the world and new technology for its extraction opens the possibility of discovery of unknown reserves in Europe mainly off-shore.

 c.
 Aid to poverty and underdevelopment